Back to Blog

 Platforms: Mac, Windows

 Descript's signature feature is text-based editing: it transcribes your video, and you edit the transcript to edit the video.
 Delete a sentence from the text, and the corresponding video segment disappears.
-It's genuinely clever and can be faster than traditional timeline editing for dialogue-heavy content.
+For dialogue-heavy content like podcasts, this is genuinely powerful.

 What it does well: